For the most current voting information, please visit the Cook County Clerk’s Website.

 Registering to vote has never been easier or more convenient.
 You can register online, in person or you can download registration forms and register through the mail.
 Below you can find information for each of the four ways to register during the standard voter registration period.
 Please make sure to check the specific deadline for the form you select as dates differ depending on the method of registration.

-Online – Deadline of March 4 for the March 20, 2018 Primary Election
+Online – Deadline of October 21 for the November 6, 2018 Election

 - If you have an Illinois driver’s license or state ID, you may register online through the Illinois State Board of Elections website.

-PDF – Deadline of February 20 for the March 20, 2018 Primary Election
+PDF/Paper – Deadline of October 9 for the November 6, 2018 Election

 - If you do not have a driver’s license or state ID, fill out a form online, print, sign and mail it in.